brson/treasuretree/solana-hackathon.md

 After some experimenting we realize that `HashMap` simply doesn't work within a Solana program, and this manifests as an access violation.
-I am guessing that `HasMap` operations panic, and we didn't get to see the panic message.
+I am guessing that `HashMap` operations panic, and we didn't get to see the panic message.
 Is it possible to see the panic message?